chigkim/logic-accessibility/index.md

 ### Record enable in track header
 When you check record enable for an audio track, VO (Voice Over) reports the status as checked only when the indicator is flashing.

-This causes VO to report sometimes checked sometimes not checked even though the track is record enabled.
+This causes VO to report sometimes checked sometimes unchecked even though the track is record enabled.

-If it's enabled, VO should report as checked all time.
+If it's record enabled enabled, VO should report as checked all time.

 ### Channel strip type
 In mixer, tracks header, inspector, VO can't tell if it's an instrument, aux, audio, and so on until you actually interact with the track and investigate the contents inside.

+VO users should be able to quickly go through mixer/tracks and hear the type of channel strip along with their names.

 ### Bypass
 When a plugin is activated, VO says "Bypass unchecked" in inspector and mixer, but it says "Bypass checked" in the plugin window.